BCDevOps/backup-container/README.md

 - `netapp-file-standard` for backup storage
 - `netapp-file-standard` for restore/verification storage

-To implement this, create a PVC (PersistentVolumeClaim) using the the appropriate storage class and mount it to your pod at the `/backups` mount point.
+To implement this, create a PVC using the the appropriate storage class and mount it to your pod at the `/backups` mount point.
+Or, if you're using the provided deployment template, update or override the `BACKUP_VOLUME_STORAGE_CLASS` parameter.

 For more detailed information, please visit the [DevHub](https://developer.gov.bc.ca/OCP4-Backup-and-Restore) page.